facebook/docusaurus/docs/getting-started-publishing.md

 Steps to configure your Docusaurus-powered site on Netlify.

 1. Select **New site from Git**
-1. Connect to your preferred Git Provider.
+1. Connect to your preferred Git provider.
 1. Select the branch to deploy.
 Default is `master`
 1. Configure your build steps: